-Asparagus can be grown from seed, but it is easier to plant one-year-old dormant plants, known as crowns, in March.
+Asparagus can be grown from seed, but it is easier to plant one-year-old dormant plants, known as crowns, in March or April.

 Keep the asparagus bed weed free by hand, rather than using a hoe, as the shallow roots are easily damaged.
 Mulch the bed in late winter with weed-free compost to discourage weeds and to retain moisture.
 Consider covering the bed from autumn to winter with an opaque weed mat to prevent annual weeds germinating.